pachyderm/docs-content/2.3.x/deploy-manage/manage/upgrades-migrations.md

 If you have questions about upgrades and migrations, you can post them in the community #help channel on [Slack](https://www.pachyderm.com/slack/), or reach out to your TAM if you are an Enterprise customer.
 {{% /notice %}}

-As new versions of Pachyderm are released, you might need to update your cluster to get access to bug fixes and new features.
+As new versions of {{%productName%}} are released, you might need to update your cluster to get access to bug fixes and new features.
 These updates fall into the following categories: